 Statement Language standard Brief description GOTO (Computed) F77 Transfers control to one of a list of labels, according to the value of an expression.
 Note: This statement has been marked as obsolescent.
 Obsolescent statements are now redundant and might be removed from future standards.
 This statement remains supported in the Arm Fortran Compiler.
 GOTO (Unconditional) F77 Unconditionally transfers control to the statement with the label, which must be declared in the code of the program unit containing the GOTO statement, and also must be unique in that program unit.
 IF (Arithmetic) F77 Transfers control to one of three labeled statements, depending on the value of the arithmetic expression.
 Note: This statement has been marked as obsolescent.
 Obsolescent statements are now redundant and might be removed from future standards.
 This statement remains supported in the Arm Fortran Compiler.
-IF (Block) F77 Consists of a series of statements that are conditionally executed.
-IF (Logical) F77 Executes or does not execute a statement based on the value of a logical expression.
-IMPLICIT F77 Redefines the implied data type of symbolic names from their initial letter, overriding implied data types.
+IF (Block) F77 Consists of a series of statements that are conditionally executed IF (Logical) F77 Executed on deep not execute a statement based on the value of a logical symposium IF (Logical) F// Executes or does not execute a statement based on the value of a logical expression.
+F// Redefines the implied data type of symbolic names from their initial letter, overriding implied data types.
 IMPORT F2003 Gives access to the named entities of the containing scope.
 INCLUDE F77 ext Directs the compiler to start reading from another file.
 INQUIRE F77 Inquires about the current properties of a particular file or the current connections of a particular unit.
 INTEGER F77 Establishes the data type of a variable by explicitly attaching the name of a variable to an integer data type, overriding implied data types.
 INTENT F90 Specifies the intended use of a dummy argument, but can not be used in a specification statement of a main program.
 INTERFACE F90 Makes an implicit procedure an explicit procedure where the dummy parameters and procedure type are known to the calling module; Also overloads a procedure name.
 INTRINSIC F77 Identifies a symbolic name as an intrinsic function and allows it to be used as an actual argument.
-LOGICAL F77 Establishes the data type of a variable by explicitly attaching the name of a variable to a logical data type, overriding implied data types.
-MAP F77 ext Designates each unique field or group of fields in a UNION statement.
+LOGICAL F77 Establishes the data type of a variable by explicitly attaching the name of a variable to a logical data type, overriding implied data types. МАР F77 ext Designates each unique field or group of fields in a UNION statement.
 MODULE F90 Specifies the entry point for a Fortran 90, or Fortran 95, module program unit.
 A module defines a host environment of scope of the module, and might contain subprograms that are in the same scoping unit.
 NAMELIST F90 Allows the definition of NAMELIST groups for NAMELIST-directed I/O. NULLIFY F90 Disassociates a pointer from its target.
 OPEN F77 Connects an existing file to a unit, creates and connects a file to a unit, creates a file that is pre-connected, or changes certain specifiers of a connection between a file and a unit.
 OPTIONAL F90 Specifies dummy arguments that can be omitted or that are optional.
+Table 5-20 Supported Fortran statements (continued)